n-nayak1/2024-ME433-NN/README.md

-This repository contains Nikhil Nayak's code for MECH_ENG 433 at Northwestern University.
+This repository contains Nikhil Nayak's code for MECH_ENG 433 (Advanced Mechatronics) at Northwestern University.